alberto-lazari/masters-thesis/chapters/permission-model.typ

 == Protection Levels
 Permissions are assigned a _protection level_ at the time they are defined.
-It reflects how sensitive the property protected by a permission is, and determines which steps an application needs to perform, in order to obtain it.
+It reflects how sensitive the property protected by a permission is, and determines which steps an application needs to perform to obtain it.

 Protection levels categorize permissions as follows:
 + Normal permissions:
-  they grant access to simple resources that pose a low risk to user privacy and other apps' security, such as setting alarms, checking the network state, or controlling the flashlight.
+  they grant access to simple resources that pose a low risk to user privacy and other apps' security, such as setting alarms, checking the network state, or controlling the flashlight status.

 + Dangerous permissions:
   they provide access to sensitive data or resources, such as device's location, camera, or contacts,